frieman-lab/frieman_genomes/README.md

 # frieman_genomes

 Snakemake pipeline for reference-guided genome assembly.
-Requires snakemake and conda installed (handling dependencies inline TBA).
+Requires snakemake, conda, and mamba installed.
+The pipeline handles the rest of the dependencies at runtime.

 Used by [Frieman lab](https://www.medschool.umaryland.edu/profiles/frieman-matthew/) members for genome assembly of sequenced laboratory stocks.